|MS is great at providing general instructions. They aren't as good about covering the details.|

 |Exporting the certificate.|

 Click Next.
-Select "Yes, export the privacy key" and click Next:
+You can select "No, do not export the private key" if you prefer, otherwise select "Yes, export the privacy key" and click Next:

 |Export the privacy key.|